greenelab/lab-website-template/README.md

 ### Publishing your site

 1. [Turn on GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) in the settings of the repo
+2. Your site should be live within a minute or two
-2. Go where GitHub shows you that your site is published.
+3. Go where GitHub shows you that your site is published.
-   If you haven't set up a custom domain, it will be at `https://your-org-name.github.io/the-repo-name/`.
+   If you haven't set up a custom domain, it will be at `https://your-org-name.github.io/the-repo-name/` by default.

 ### Using the pre-built components